fo0nikens/dev-random-test/README.md

 /dev/random plotter

 ## run-hex.sh works on OSX.

-Not tested on linux yet.
+Not tested on any linux yet.
+The GNU hexdump default output is not compatible with plothex.py.
+Not sure about od.
+BSD may work.

-## run-octal still broken (problem with plotoct.py
+## run-octal still broken - problem with plotoct.py

+od will not work anywhere!!

+##Requirements:
+* python
-##Requirements: matplotlib
+* matplotlib
+* bash, I guess.
+Use your favorite shell :)
 ## Run

 First, you must create an input file.
 Do for example